Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 }
 ```

-The only additional content in this file is the line `include simpleflu.fred`, which imports the `INFLUENZA` condition from `simpleflu.fred`.
+The only additional content in this file is the line `include simpleflu.fred`, which imports the `INFLUENZA` condition and associated states from `simpleflu.fred`.

 ### simpleflu.fred